-A graphical user interface was presented in this paper, for manual segmentation of dermoscopic images (that can easily be adapted to other medical images).
+A graphical user interface was presented in this paper, for manual segmentation of dermoscopic images.
 This tool will allow constructing a ground truth database, in a very simple and fast way, to be used in the assessment of the automatic segmentation methods.
-Moreover, this tool also allows segmenting other specific regions of interest, whose recognition is essential in image classification and pattern recognition.
+Moreover, this tool also allows segmenting other specific regions of interest, and can be used in medical training.